A Field Manual for Community Dengue Response · Pune District, Maharashtra

 🪣

-Pune-specific context: The water storage dilemma
+The water storage reality in Pune

 Common breeding sites in Pune's urban informal settlements